Home / Matson Money Review: Is It Right for Your Investment Portfolio?

 Investors should ask what services are included in this compensation model and compare them to alternatives.

 Public feedback about Matson Money is mixed.
-Here’s what people have said from BBB, Reddit, and Bogleheas.
+Here’s what people have said from BBB, Reddit, and Bogleheads.

 Matson Money holds an A rating from the BBB but is not an accredited business under the organization’s standards.

-Over the past three years, one complaint has been filed.
-It remains unresolved.
+Over the past three years, two complaints have been filed.

 Bogleheads